 Three exotic shrubs that are present within the Reserve are Spanish heath, gorse and sweet briar.
 Spanish heath is present in the western area of mānuka scrub and appears to be in the early stages of invasion.
 It should be controlled.
 Gorse is not common within the Reserve, but occurs occasionally on the margins, and within, and in the vicinity of the rushland in the western side of the Reserve where if left uncontrolled it is likely to overtop and outcompete the indigenous rushland vegetation.
 Control of gorse, alongside grey willow, in this area is a priority.
 Sweet briar is scarce, and is not a major concern.

 Blackberry is widespread and common within the Reserve and appears to be actively invading the willow understorey.
 It is particularly abundant on the margins of the Reserve.
-In areas were willows have been previously removed, blackberry has colonised and formed thick, dense thickets.
+In areas where willows have been previously removed, blackberry has colonised and formed thick, dense thickets.
 Currently, control of blackberry is a priority where it is invading areas with good indigenous vegetation cover and where it occurs in the western and eastern mānuka blocks.
 If willow control is undertaken, it is recommended that a strategy is also put in place to control blackberry which, if allowed to grow will make access and management of the Reserve difficult.

 Ivy occurs in a small number of locations within the Reserve.
 It also has the potential to spread and compete with indigenous plants.
 It is not yet well established, and could be removed relatively easily.